Objections to Child Support decisions

 - the decision to which you're objecting and the reasons why you think it's incorrect, and

-- documents and evidence to support your objection (if available).
-You can call us to discuss what evidence you need to provide.
+- documents and evidence to support your objection, if available - you can call us to discuss what evidence you need to provide

-You can post your objection to Department of Human Services, GPO Box 9815, Melbourne, VIC 3001 or fax it to 1300 309 949*.
 We must receive your objection within 28 days of you receiving the letter about the decision.

-How to object to care percentage decisions about child support and family assistance
+Care percentage decisions about child support and family assistance

-The percentage of care you provide to a child is worked out the same way for child support and family assistance.
+The percentage of care you provide for a child is worked out the same way for child support and family assistance.
 This means that one care decision applies to both child support and family assistance.

 Decisions other than care percentage